smartnuance/flutter-admin-kit/README.md

 # flutter admin kit

-Build a generative, customized admin for all platforms.
+A generative, customized admin for all platforms.
 Nice to use and nice to extend.

-Learn more in the [introductory blog post & videos](https://smartnuance.com/blog/flutter-admin-kit/) from the creator.
+Learn more in the [introductory blog post & videos](https://smartnuance.com/blog/flutter-admin-kit/).

-**Feature highlights:**
+## A note on the backend

+This project is integrated with a [compatible microservice backend built with Go](https://github.com/smartnuance/saas-kit).
+Since this frontend uses REST APIs, it can be used with any backend providing the necessary endpoints for authentication, UI configuration and depending on those, CRUD operations.

+## Feature highlights

 Declarative routing via global state:
 ![Login view](dashboard-view.png)